Fishing among Crocodiles and Rhinos

 The main livelihood of the Botes is fishing, paddling boats, gold-panning, collecting wood, elephant grass and edible ferns from the forest.
 However, since the CNP was established, fishing activities have been regulated with strict guidelines.
 So, some of them grow crops.
 They also sell chicken, eggs and elephant grass.
 They eat dal, rice, fish, mutton, chicken, buffalo meat and homegrown vegetables.
 Their solar-powered houses are made of mud and cow dung, and the roofs are made from elephant grass, which have to be rethatched annually.

 Rishiram and his brothers Parshuram, Dipak and Pardeep are the last few members of the Bote community in Sauraha.
 There are a few more Botes living down the river.
 Chitwan is, however, dominated by the more known Tharu community who have cleverly showcased their culture to attract tourists.
-The Botes are culturally and economically backward and different from the Tharus.
+The Botes are culturally different from the Tharus.
 The Bote language, dress, dances and songs are indigenous.
 The Bote language does not have a script.

 There are two possible origins of the name ‘Bote’.
 Before they began making boats, these people would lay tree trunks or branches athwart a river to cross over.
 ‘Bot’, in Bote, means a tree.
 It could be that the Nepali speakers, therefore, started identifying these people as Botes.
 The other possibility might be that since these poor people did not own land or houses, took shelter under trees on the waterfront and thereby came to be known as Botes.
 A Bote’s existence revolves around the river.